 New data from the Oregon Employment Department show the devastating impact of COVID-19 on the labor market.
-Since the beginning of the economic shutdown, workers in Portland Metro have filed more than 154,103 initial unemployment claims.
-This includes 2,763 real estate, rental, and leasing, workers, representing 19 percent of the industry’s total workforce.
+Since the beginning of the economic shutdown, workers in Portland Metro have filed more than 161,056 initial unemployment claims.
+This includes 2,880 real estate, rental, and leasing, workers, representing nineteen percent of the industry’s total workforce.
 The sector employs two percent of all workers in Portland Metro and represents two percent of all initial unemployment claims filed since March 15, 2020.

 These numbers do not represent all real estate, rental, and leasing workers who have lost their jobs.
-Faced with unprecedented demand, the unemployment insurance system currently has a backlog of claims.
 Not all workers are eligible for unemployment, including workers who did meet the threshold for hours worked during the past five quarters and undocumented immigrants.

 The real estate and rental and leasing sector includes businesses primarily engages in renting, leasing, or otherwise allowing the use of tangible (real estate or equipment) or intangible assets (patents and trademarks).
 The sector also includes businesses primarily engages in managing, selling, renting, and buying, and appraising real estate.